I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ns-parallel-_parclass_information.md

 ## Members

 `Controller`

 Specifies the base I/O address allocated to a parallel port.

 `DetermineIeeeModes`

 Pointer to the <a href="..\parallel\nc-parallel-pdetermine_ieee_modes.md">PDETERMINE_IEEE_MODES</a> callback routine that determines which IEEE protocols a parallel device supports.

+`EcrController`

 `FifoDepth`

 Specifies the size, in words, of the ECP FIFO.
 The ECP FIFO word size, in bits, is the value of <b>FifoWidth</b>.

 `FifoWidth`

 Specifies the ECP FIFO word size, in bits, which is the number of bits handled in parallel.

 `HardwareCapabilities`

 Specifies which hardware capabilities are present. <b>HardwareCapabilities</b> is a bitwise OR of one or more of the following flags:

 `IeeeFwdToRevMode`

 Pointer to the <a href="..\parallel\nc-parallel-pparallel_ieee_fwd_to_rev.md">PPARALLEL_IEEE_FWD_TO_REV</a> callback routine that changes the transfer mode from forward to reverse.

 `IeeeRevToFwdMode`

 Pointer to the <a href="..\parallel\nc-parallel-pparallel_ieee_rev_to_fwd.md">PPARALLEL_IEEE_REV_TO_FWD</a> callback routine that changes the transfer mode from reverse to forward.

 `NegotiateIeeeMode`

 Pointer to the <a href="..\parallel\nc-parallel-pnegotiate_ieee_mode.md">PNEGOTIATE_IEEE_MODE</a> callback routine that negotiates the fastest protocol that the system-supplied bus driver for parallel ports supports from among those specified by the caller.

+`ParallelDeSelect`

 `ParallelRead`

 Pointer to the <a href="..\parallel\nc-parallel-pparallel_read.md">PPARALLEL_READ</a> callback routine that a client can use to read from a parallel device.

+`ParallelTryselect`

 `ParallelWrite`

 Pointer to the <a href="..\parallel\nc-parallel-pparallel_write.md">PPARALLEL_WRITE</a> callback routine that a client can use to write to a parallel device.

 `ParclassContext`

-            Pointer to the device extension of a parallel device's physical device object (<a href="wdkgloss.p#wdkgloss.pdo#wdkgloss.pdo"><i>PDO</i></a>).
+Pointer to the device extension of a parallel device's physical device object (<a href="https://msdn.microsoft.com/139a10e9-203b-499b-9291-8537eae9189c">PDO</a>).

 `SpanOfController`

 Specifies the range in bytes of I/O address space allocated to a parallel port.

 `TerminateIeeeMode`

 Pointer to the <a href="..\parallel\nc-parallel-pterminate_ieee_mode.md">PTERMINATE_IEEE_MODE</a> callback routine that terminates the current IEEE mode and sets the mode to IEEE_COMPATIBILITY.

 ## Remarks
 A kernel-mode driver can obtain this information from the system-supplied bus driver for parallel ports using an <a href="..\parallel\ni-parallel-ioctl_internal_parclass_connect.md">IOCTL_INTERNAL_PARCLASS_CONNECT</a> request.
 The system-supplied bus driver for parallel ports supplies all the callback routines.

 A client uses this information to operate a parallel port and to read and write a parallel device.
 The callback routines can only be used by a driver that holds a lock on the parent parallel port.
 A driver obtains a lock by using an <a href="..\parallel\ni-parallel-ioctl_internal_lock_port.md">IOCTL_INTERNAL_LOCK_PORT</a> request.